-This pump is usually installed in a permanent piping configuration, but either pipe or hose may be used for suction and discharge lines.
-Piping materials must be compatible with the liquid being pumped.
-If hose is used in suction lines, it must be the rigid-wall, reinforced type to prevent collapse under suction.
+Either pipe or hose may be used for suction and discharge lines, but hose used in suction lines must be the rigid-wall, reinforced type to prevent collapse under suction.
 Using pipe couplings in suction lines is not recommended.

 Line Configuration